TuckerStuart/Gutruf-Lab-Biosymbiotic-Device-Dataset/README.md

 # Gutruf-Lab-Biosymbiotic-Device-Dataset
-Data Repository for Manuscruipt AB3269
+Data Repository for Manuscruipt: Bioymbiotic, Personalized and Digitally Manufactured Wireless Devices for Indefinite Collection of High-Fidelity Biosignals.